Your support helps keep this blog running! Secure payments via Paypal and Stripe.

-Earlier, I wrote, “How to create a modal popup with Free plugin”.
-With that article, you can create any type of content on the modal pop in the content area.
-However, if you create your own slider or use the slider plugin that is not supported the modal feature.
-You need to implement the video modal popup script or download free a modal popup and add that script into WordPress yourself.
+Earlier, I wrote, “How to create a modal popup with a Free plugin”.
+With that article, you can create any type of content on the modal pop-up in the content area.
+However, if you create your own slider or use the slider plugin that does not support the modal feature.
+You need to implement the video modal popup script or download a free modal popup and add that script to WordPress yourself.
 In this post, I gonna share with you how I did the video modal without the plugin.
 Stay tuned!

-In the first step, we will add the HTML code into functions.php in your child theme.
+In the first step, we will add the HTML code to functions.php in your child theme.
 Go ahead, open the functions.php and add the code below at the end of the last code.

 // Video PopUp: modal HTML code